semajrd1/Abaqus-Macros/README.md

 # Abaqus Macros

 This repository contains a collection of Python and MATLAB scripts designed to automate and enhance simulations in Abaqus, a leading Finite Element Analysis (FEA) software.
-These macros facilitate various tasks, including composite material analysis, mesh convergence studies, and Design of Experiments (DOE) for Single Lap Joints (SLJ).
+These macros facilitate various tasks, including composite material analysis, mesh convergence studies, and geometric influence assessments.

 ## Contents